 Recently I decided it was time for another “off the beaten path” trip, which I enjoy as often as my finances will allow and as an independent female traveler.
 A friend recommended I take a look at the country of Nicaragua.
 My first reaction was “yikes”!
 Little did I know, The Corn Islands are located about 50 miles east of the Caribbean coast of Nicaragua and only about 1.5 sq miles in size, but an oasis of tranquility, and a refreshing break from the hustle and bustle of the U.S.

 Hurriedly I checked in to my simple but clean room at Los Delfines Resort where I was looking forward to a nice cool shower.
-To my surprise the generator, which provides power to the village, had decided to take it’s own vacation and was expected to be down for two weeks.
-Now, you have to remember this is down near the equator in August and I’m from Florida and used to sweltering heat in August but hot doesn’t come close to describing the temperature and the humidity.
-However I am used to third world travel so I took it as just a small inconvenience, luckily my hotel had a backup generator which kicked on from about 5pm until about 2am so I was good to go.
+To my surprise the generator, which provides power to the village, had decided to take its own vacation and was expected to be down for two weeks.
+Now, you have to remember this is down near the equator in August and I’m from Florida and used to sweltering heat but hot doesn’t come close to describing the temperature and the humidity.
+However I am used to third world travel so I took it as just a small inconvenience and luckily my hotel had a backup generator which kicked on from about 5 pm until about 2 am so I was good to go.

-This was the life on Little Corn and I hope to make it back again in the near future but I have learned a few things if I should go back…. travel extra light, bring good walking shoes because you will be walking where ever you go, don’t bring your own dive gear it’s too much of a hassle, bring the bug spray (although the bugs were not bad at all while I was there) and make sure to bring your appetite for some wonderful seafood, rice, fruit and black beans.
+This was life on Little Corn and I hope to make it back again in the near future but I have learned a few things if I should go back: Travel extra light, bring good walking shoes because you will be walking where ever you go, don’t bring your own dive gear as it’s too much of a hassle, bring the bug spray (although the bugs were not bad at all while I was there) and make sure to bring your appetite for some wonderful seafood, rice, fruit and black beans.